sander-aleks/KAK100Portfolio/README.md

 ## Day 1
 Introduced ourselves to each other.
 Started to put together the plan.
-TAK-21 showed us TA-22 and TAK-22 how github issues, labels work...
+TAK-21 showed us TA-22 and TAK-22 how github issues and labels work...
 Started designing in Figma and started to write the code.

 ## Day 2